 It may sound complicated and far to travel to Jordan, but it is closer than you think.
 In addition, Royal Jordanian Airlines began flying direct from Arlanda to Amman from 29 May 2023 - so Jordan is easier and faster than ever to travel to.

-I have flown with Royal Jordanian Airlines between Copenhagen and Amman and can only state that it was smooth, fast and comfortable.
+I have flown with Royal Jordanian Airlines between Copenhagen and Amman and can only state that it was both smooth, fast and comfortable.
 Here is my review of the experience!

 About Royal Jordanian Airlines

 Royal Jordanian was founded back in 1963 and is Jordan's national airline.
 The airline is part of the OneWorld alliance and flies to 45 destinations worldwide.
 The airline's base is in Amman and the airline has an excellent safety record.
 The fleet mainly consists of A319, A320 and A321 on short-haul and Boeing 787 (on long-haul to, for example, the USA).

 Royal Jordanian has an app, so checking in seemed both easy and smooth.
 However, I had a special booking with SAS from Arlanda to Copenhagen, so I had to check in manually at the airport.